 Here’s a step-by-step video walkthrough of how to install WordPress on your new blog, start building your blog pages and configure the right settings:

 Naturally in this one video, we don’t cover everything about WordPress, but remember that these are the basics you need to accomplish first.

 Spend time familiarizing yourself with the admin area of your WordPress blog.
 You’ll develop a much deeper understanding of how WordPress works and which things you can quickly change about your site’s visual appearance and functionality over time.

 When you’re still new to starting a blog, I don’t usually recommend buying a paid WordPress theme right away.
 Once you have some traffic and can justify the investment, then it’s smart to choose a premium theme with more features and options.
-For right now though, a complex theme will be a distraction from your most important priority of bringing readers to your new blog.
+For right now though, a complex blog theme will be a distraction from your most important priority of bringing readers to your new blog.

-WordPress comes with a ton of free themes to choose from, so start with one of the options you like in Appearance > Themes > Add New Theme > Popular without spending much time on this for now.
+WordPress comes with a ton of free blogging themes to choose from, so start with one of the options you like in Appearance > Themes > Add New Theme > Popular without spending much time on this for now.
 You can always come back and change it later.

-I like these three fast WordPress themes most because they’re crisp, clean, simple and will get you set up without needing to invest in a paid theme as you’re just starting your blog.
-Later, you can evaluate more of the other WordPress themes out there or upgrade these ones to their premium versions for more features.
+I like these three fast WordPress themes most because they’re crisp, clean, simple and will get you set up without needing to invest in a paid blog theme as you’re just starting your blog.
+Later, you can evaluate more of the other WordPress themes out there or upgrade these ones to their premium themes for more features.